Tuzbay/React-Whatsapp-Clone-Project/README.md

 # Whatsapp Clone Project with ReactJS

-A small web app that tries to imitate the whatsapp web application, you can create a new group, send messages, and have your user authentication feature thanks to Firebase.
+This project is a clone of Whatsapp's official website.
+My goal was to create a similar site using modern web development techniques where you can create new groups, send messages, and implement user authentication using Firebase.

 ## Video Presentation of the Project